mackmn06/Augmentative-and-Alternative-Communication-with-AI/README.md

 ## Data sources and AI methods

+This project would employ an NLP like ChatGPT to make predictions about the user's intended message based on a very limited/simplified input.
 Where does your data come from?
 Do you collect it yourself or do you use data collected by someone else?
 If you need to use links, here's an example:
 [Twitter API](https://developer.twitter.com/en/docs)